NoctDevT/nextjs-website/README.md

-# nextjs-website
+# A React-Typescript project made using NextJS

-A Typescript nextjs website
+Project started earlier this year (2023) with tailwild.